Wolves are known for their muscular bodies, sharp teeth, and cunning intelligence but do their feeding habits live up to their fearsome reputation?

 - A mesocarnivore’s diet is approximately 50% meat and 50% non-meat based; mesocarnivores are always facultative carnivores

-Omnivores are the opposite of fussy eaters; the Latin word for omnivore literally means to “eat everything”!
+Omnivores are the opposite of fussy eaters; the Latin word for omnivore means to “eat everything”!

 Omnivores eat plant matter as well as other animals.
-As such, omnivores move up and down the trophic chain according to their current meal.
+Omnivores move up and down the trophic chain according to their current meal.
 It can be tricky to differentiate between omnivores, mesocarnivores, and hypocarnivores.

 Are Wolves Carnivores?